Non-Stormwater & Waste/Material Management

 GUIDELINES

 The procedures and practices presented in this BMP are general.
 The contractor should identify appropriate practices and procedures for the specific contaminants known to exist or discovered on-site.
+It is important to confirm a site assessment before moving soil.

 • Past site uses and activities.